Mornings Are for Suckers (and people who like mornings)

 So we were a little early for breakfast – but that was fine by me.
 We had time for an extra cup of coffee before dropping Mikey at school.
 We ate at a tiny diner type restaurant in SLO called Louisa’s place.
 Service was pleasant and the food was good.
 Will go again.

 I blinked and then we had dropped Mikey off and were on our way back home – though here is photographic evidence of me napping and also getting one last hug.

 Then we drove back – which did not go as quickly as the trip up.
 I mean – my brother and sister and I had planned to take our time coming home so it took about 5.5 hours all together.
 We stopped to drive my brothers new Jeep on Pismo Beach, then we hit Solvang and grabbed a bowl of Andersen’s split pea soup.
 I prefer my mom’s soup but we had been here a bunch with my grandparents growing up and wanted to get a little nostalgic so we all got the soup – even though none of us were really all that hungry.

 The race was held right on the Huntington Beach bike trail and started at Bolsa Chica State Beach.
-I had pictured running next to the water under a blue sky listening to the waves crash – like the opening to any TV show that takes place on the beach – but that’s not really how it went down.
-It was hazy and the beach is huge so you cant really see the water all that well from the trail.
+I had pictured running next to the water under a blue sky listening to the waves crash – like the opening to Bachelor in Paradise (not that I have *ever* watched it 😉 ) – but that’s not really how it went down.
+It was hazy and the beach is huge so you can’t really see the water all that well from the trail.